 Progress Energy Inc. Chief Executive Officer Bill Johnson, who unexpectedly resigned after Duke Energy Corp.
-(DUK) completed its takeover of the company, may collect as much as $44.7 million after his exit.
+(DUK:US) completed its takeover of the company, may collect as much as $44.7 million after his exit.

 The total includes $12.7 million for pension benefits and deferred compensation, $14.3 million for vested stock awards, a possible $7.4 million payment for taxes and as much as $10.3 million for severance, bonus and lump sum payments, according to regulatory filings and Tom Williams, a spokesman for Duke Energy.